 Axolotl are the newest trend in exotic pet keeping and for good reason, just look at the above ones cute little smiley face!
+One of the problems with keeping them is when a axolotl stopped eating.

 The Axolotl or as it is sometimes known the “Mexican walking fish” is actually not a fish but an amphibian that is closely related to the salamander.
 Many people will have never seen one before but anyone that has owned one will tell you they are a real blast to look after.

 Unfortunately just like any other pet they can get sick though.
-One of the biggest symptoms that we see is an Axolotl that is not eating.
+One of the biggest symptoms that we see is an Axolotl stopped eating.
 Obviously for the owner this can be very upsetting to see, so in this guide I am going to tell you some of the reasons why your Axolotl is not eating.
 You can then make some checks to try and resolve the situation.

-Reasons why an Axolotl is not eating.
+Reasons why an Axolotl stopped eating.

 There are several different reasons why your Axolotl is not eating so I will list them below with how you can fix it.